confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 URL that other ksqlDB nodes will use to communicate with this node.
 It only needs to be set if the internal listener is not externally resolvable or routable.

-If not set, the default is to use the internal listener, as controlled by `ksql.internal.listener`.
+If not set, the default behavior is to use the internal listener, which is controlled by `ksql.internal.listener`.

 If the `ksql.internal.listener` resolves, either by being explicitly set or from the default first url in `listeners`, to a url using `localhost`, a wildcard ip such as `0.0.0.0`, or a hostname that